 So you’ve been to Hawaii before, or you’re staying for longer than a small handful of days.
 In part two of the Tourists’ guide, we start the intermediate course and cover food topics for the slightly more experienced Hawaii traveler.
 If this _is_ your first rodeo, however, make sure to check out the first post about eating in Hawaii here: A Tourists’ Guide to Eating in Hawaii pt.
 1.

 The first topic in part two is poke, the cubed fish dish that has recently become a food trend across many parts of the mainland.
 Not going to get into the fad, but if you’re in Hawaii, you may as well get some of the “good stuff”.
 Traditionally, locals who care about their poke will go to a place that sells a lot of fish like a fish market.
 This because they will most likely be using fresh fish of good quality.
 Secondly, the place will either have a steady amount of customers or make poke in smaller batches because poke sitting in its sauces is slowly turning into ceviche; chewy is never a texture you want in your poke.
 Poke is typically sold by the pound or as a “poke bowl” which is poke served over rice.
 Make sure to try different styles (smallest quantity at most places is 1/4 lb) and more than one fish type as each have their own characteristics and may go better with a particular style.
-I would recommend getting poke at Tamashiro Market in Kalihi, Tanioka’s in Waipahu, Poke Stop in Mililani, Nico’s Fish Market by the piers, or perhaps at one of the many Tamura’s locations.
+I would recommend getting poke at Tamashiro Market in Kalihi, Tanioka’s in Waipahu, Off the Hook Poke Market in Manoa, Poke Stop in Mililani, Nico’s Fish Market by the piers, or perhaps at one of the many Tamura’s locations.

 |Ahi — Yellowfin Tuna